-If you don’t have your own bike, rent one from the onsite Genesis Mountain Bike Rentals, which is open every weekend from 9:30 a.m. - 6 p.m.
-The price for bike rentals is $25 for one hour and a half, $30 for two hours and $35 for three hours, and bike mechanic services are available for $10 an hour, plus the cost of parts.
+If you don’t have your own bike, rent one from the onsite Genesis Mountain Bike Rentals, which is open every weekend from 9:30 a.m. - 6:00 p.m.
+The price for bike rentals is $25 for one hour and a half, $30 for two hours and $35 for three hours.

 If you brought your furry friend, head to the five-acre dog park.
-It has space for both large and small dogs to run around, washing and grooming areas, doggy swimming pools and even an obstacle course.
+It has separate areas for both large and small dogs to run around.
+There are even washing and grooming areas, doggy swimming pools and an obstacle course.

 History of Amelia Earhart Park

 Amelia Earhart Park is located at 401 East 65th Street, Hialeah, FL 33013.
-The park is open daily from sunrise to sunset, while the office is open Monday through Friday, from 8 a.m. to 5 p.m.
+The park is open daily from sunrise to sunset, while the office is open Monday through Friday, from 8:00 a.m. to 5:00 p.m.
 Parking is free Monday through Friday, but costs $7 per vehicle on weekends and holidays.
-Entrance to the bark park is free.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.